 Avril looked down at his restraints.
 This was no crude device cobbled together from the components on hand.
 If he tried to jam it, he’d either receive a lethal shock or be knocked unconscious.

-The door opened, and Zin stepped inside.
+The door opened, and a bondsan pushed Zin inside.
 Thorn moved back to make room for her and her escort.
-The grogginess had vanished from her movements, and the bondsan still held her upper arm with a tight grip, but Zin strode forward as if unaware of the bondsan.
+The grogginess had vanished from her movements, and the bondsan with her grabbed her upper arm again, but Zin strode forward as if unaware of the bondsan’s grip.

 She met Avril’s eyes, and for the first time, the connection between them manifested without physical contact.